honojs/website/getting-started/cloudflare-workers.md

 :::
 ## 4. Deploy

 If you have a Cloudflare account, you can deploy to Cloudflare.
+In `package.json`, `$npm_execpath` needs to be changed to your package manager of choice.

 ::: code-group